 Email, on the other hand, has become increasingly important to the workforce, especially thanks to smartphones.
 According to a report by Litmus, 48% of emails are opened on mobile devices.
 If your lead isn’t in the office, you’ll never connect with a call—but your chances are much higher by email.

 That being said, there are a lot of things that can go wrong with email marketing and sales outreach.
 Just as cold-calling doesn’t work, neither does sending spammy emails.
 To be effective in your outreach efforts, you’ve got to take the time to make sure you are providing value to your prospects with each email, or else they’ll stop opening your messages.

 Email marketing and sales done right is called “lead nurturing.”
 As a process, it encompasses the many small steps that it takes to convert a lead into a customer.
 And lead nurturing emails are much more effective than one-offs or spam.
 Let’s return to the numbers in that Hubspot report one more time:

 - Lead nurturing emails generate an 8% CTR compared to general email sends, which generate just a 3% CTR.

 - Lead nurturing emails get 4-10 times the response rate compared to standalone email blasts.

 - Personalized emails including the recipient’s first name in the subject line have higher open rates.

 Making the Change

 Cold Calling is a legacy sales technique that just doesn’t cut it anymore in today’s business world.
-Increasingly, leads prefer to be approached by email for first outreach, and to survive you need to meet them where they live.
-By developing a top-notch lead-nurturing process that involves email outreach tailored to your prospects, you can ensure that your business will continue to thrive.
+Increasingly, leads prefer to be approached by email for first outreach and to survive you need to meet them where they live.
+By developing a top-notch lead-nurturing process for your sales team that involves email outreach tailored to your prospects, you can ensure that your business will continue to thrive.